You are here

 Emerson (Birgitta) Österberg

 In past roles, Emerson has worked as: a school psychologist in an independent school, a psychologist in Community Health, an educational psychologist advising numerous primary and secondary Catholic schools, a tutor for undergraduate and postgraduate courses and a guest lecturer for postgraduate psychology courses.
-She has presented a professional development workshop at a conference for Educational and Developmental Psychologists on evidence-based assessment of and treatment for children with Dyslexia.
+They have presented a professional development workshop at a conference for Educational and Developmental Psychologists on evidence-based assessment of and treatment for children with Dyslexia.
 Emerson has also presented a number of professional development workshops for psychologists on topics such as cognitive behaviour therapy for young people and assessing and treating anxiety disorders.